andorjamb/superheros/superheroRestServer/README_RESTServer.md

 GET /api/superheros/2

-returns the computer with id 2
+returns the superhero with id 2

 ```json
 {